zhangzhongnan928/TokenScript-Mockup-Generator/README.md

 ## Introduction

 The TokenScript Mockup Generator is a web-based tool that allows you to create TokenScript mockups for ERC20 and NFT tokens.
-It also provides functionality to register your TokenScript with an ERC-7738 contract.
+It also provides functionality to register your TokenScript with an ERC-7738 contract(in V2).

 ## Getting Started